Will ALMA Reveal the True Core Mass Function of Protoclusters?: 2D and 3D Core Extraction

 The core extraction from both the column-density maps and the synthetic ALMA maps is carried out with the {\sl getsf} code \citep{Menshchikov21}, one of the two methods used in \citet{Pouteau+22}.
 Although several code parameters can be controlled by the user, all core (and filament) detection parameters have already been optimized and extensively tested \citep{Menshchikov21a,Menshchikov21}, and we adopt the standard extraction parameters as in \citet{Pouteau+22}, such as a maximum core ellipticity of 2 and a minimum signal to noise of 2.

-For each extracted core, {\sl getsf} determines a FWHM ellipse and computes the total mass, $M_{\rm c,2D}$, in the case of column-density maps, or the total flux, $S^{\rm int}_{\rm 1.3\,mm}$, from the surface-brightness maps.
-In the case of the synthetic ALMA maps, we derive the core masses from the {\sl getsf} integrated flux assuming the 1.3\,mm emission is optically thin and using the same Rayleigh-Jeans approximation as in \citet{Pouteau+22}:
+For each extracted core, {\sl getsf} determines a FWHM ellipse and computes the total mass, $M_{\rm c,2D}$, in the case of column-density maps, or the total flux, $S^{\rm int}_{\rm 1.3mm}$, from the surface-brightness maps.
+In the case of the synthetic ALMA maps, we derive the core masses from the {\sl getsf} integrated flux assuming the 1.3\,mm emission is optically thin: